ECTS

 Presentation

-The Animal Physiology/Neuroscience course of the Life Sciences degree is a multidisciplinary scientific program that addresses the physiological functioning of animals, including humans, with a strong approach to three disciplines: neuroscience, muscular and cardiac physiology, and nutrition.
+The Animal Physiology/Neurosciences pathway of the Life Sciences bachelor's degree is a multidisciplinary scientific program that tackles the physiological functioning of animals, including humans, with a strong focus on three disciplines: neuroscience, muscular and cardiac physiology, and nutrition.

 Objectives

-This initial training is a general license that should allow students to continue their studies with a first year of a master's degree (or equivalent) in the three major disciplines of neuroscience, muscular and cardiac physiology and nutrition.
+This initial training is a general bachelor's degree which should enable students to continue their studies with a first year of a master's degree (or equivalent) in the three major disciplines of neuroscience, muscular and cardiac physiology, and nutrition.

-The PAN course proposes a balance between lectures (CM), tutorials (TD) and practical work (TP) so that the acquisition of knowledge can be done in a complementary way between CM and TD and in an experimental, practical way, by numerous TP sessions.
+The PAN course offers a balance between lectures (CM), tutorials (TD) and practical work (TP), so that knowledge can be acquired in a complementary way between CM and TD, and in an experimental, practical way, through numerous TP sessions.

-Moreover, a specific teaching module proposed, the tutored project, must allow the student to approach a research theme in a professional framework supervised by a tutor and thus to develop his/her autonomy, implying group work with the use of scientific communication techniques such as the elaboration of a synthesis report, a slide show and the defense of an oral presentation before a jury.
+In addition, a specific teaching module, the "projet tuteuré" (tutored project), is designed to enable students to tackle a research topic in a professional setting, under the supervision of a tutor, and thus develop their autonomy, involving group work and the use of scientific communication techniques such as the preparation of a summary report, a slide show and an oral presentation before a jury.

-A significant proportion of the teaching units (UE) are oriented from the first year of the Licence (L1) Sciences de la Vie Santé Environnement (SVSE) towards teaching in Biology, but the course itself only begins in the second year (L2).
-Moreover, the second and third years (L2 and L3) are closely linked, with L3 building on the knowledge acquired in L2.
-Students in L1 and L2 also take numerous Biology subjects in addition to the three major disciplines such as chemistry, biochemistry, cellular and molecular biology, genetics, and immunology, all of which are essential to the training of
+A significant proportion of the teaching units (UE) in the first year of the Licence (L1) Sciences de la Vie Santé Environnement (SVSE) are oriented towards Biology, but the course itself only begins in the second year (L2).
+Moreover, L2 and the third year (L3) are closely linked, with L3 building on the achievements of L2.
+Students in L1 and L2 also take a number of Biology subjects in addition to the three major disciplines of chemistry, biochemistry, cell and molecular biology, genetics and immunology, all of which are essential to the training of

 the scientific mind.